radiovisual/unicode-range/readme.md

 Run `npm run update` which will generate a sorted list of unicode ranges in the file called "sorted-unicode-ranges.js".

 > [!IMPORTANT]
-> you will want to run the update script if/when you update the unicode-range-json depenendency.
-This is to ensure that the auto-generated sorted list matches the updated unicode ranges.
+> Remember to run the update script if/when you update the unicode-range-json depenendency.

 ## Related